rubyforgood/pet-rescue/README.md

 * only commit relevant files with your intended changes.
 Do not commit any files that may have changed e.g., if you had to change the gemfile to run the application locally.
 * make sure the test suite passes `rails test`

-A pull request will be reviewed and there may be feedback or questions related to changes, so please be perpared to follow up on those.
+A pull request will be reviewed and there may be feedback or questions related to changes, so please be prepared to follow up on those.
 A pull request will be merged once it looks good, and passes the test suite in the Github Actions pipeline.

 ### Local Setup